 - Fear modulation

 Mindfulness is a great form of relapse prevention because it’s very informal, and you can do it just about anywhere.
-Mindfulness is a form of meditation that’s about paying attention in the present moment and without judgement.
-Through mindfulness based relapse prevention, you will learn how to cope with life in a much better way.
-You’ll see that you can work with your emotions, thoughts and cravings in a healthy way that doesn’t involve drinking or using.
+Mindfulness is a form of meditation that’s about paying attention in the present moment and without judgment.
+Through mindfulness-based relapse prevention, you will learn how to cope with life in a much better way.
+You’ll see that you can work with your emotions, thoughts, and cravings in a healthy way that doesn’t involve drinking or using.

 Cravings are your body and mind’s response to various triggers in which you typically turn to drugs or alcohol.
 For example, if every time you get anxious or depressed you turn to drugs or alcohol, cravings then arise.
 Getting sober doesn’t mean you’ll never have triggers again, which is why it’s important to learn how to work through these cravings.
 Mindfulness is a great form of relapse prevention because you learn how to work with your cravings.